AmenZhou/amenzhou.github.io/_posts/2018-11-06-how-about-formik-and-yup.markdown

 });
 ```

-The validation function will be triggered on an input change event / a blur event / a form submit event, based on your configuration.
+The validation function will be triggered by a change event / a blur event / a form submit event, based on your configuration.
 Everytime the validation function is called, it will execute validation on all fields on the form.
 That means even you only change first name, it will run validation on last name and email as well.

 Think about this